Multi-Channel Speaker Verification for Single and Multi-talker Speech: Results

-An critical observation is that progressively incorporating more information (our methodology) leads to consistent improvement in validation accuracy (better speaker re-identification) but generalization (measured by speaker verification task) patterns vary significantly.
-Finally, we note that the combination LPS + cosIPDv0 + DPR(1) + AF(1) has drastically bridged the gap between performance on noisy condition (16.9\%) and clean baseline (13.9\%).
+A critical observation is that progressively incorporating more information in our methodology leads to consistent improvement in validation accuracy, i.e. better speaker identification accuracy, but the generalization performances measured by speaker verification tasks vary.
+Finally, we note that combining the LPS + cosIPDv0 + DPR + AF features has almost closed the performance gap between the real recording of multi-talker speech (12.6\%) and single-talker speech (10.5\%).